Simao-Lopes/lab-web-scraping-single-page/readme.md

 #### Files included

-- 01 - Lab_web_scrapper.
+- 01 - Web scraper.
 This script scraps the web for the best top100 playlists and saves them into a dataset for further usage in the main script.
 - 02 - Spotify.
 Gets a massive list of songs from spotify, if you want to add some new playlists just run the script inserting a line in the end of the 5th cell following this structure.
 '''
 playlist_df.loc[len(playlist_df.index)] = ['Your playlist Name', 'playlist URI']